emzilia/weatherp/README.md

 relations system where nobles have opinion level of you
 take quests from nobles to increase their opinion
 turn game into dating sim (tentative)

-most of the currently completed work has been on the backend building the framework for these mechanics